Total miles driven – 1615.

 And we checked into the Wagon Wheel!!!
 This place is the oldest continuously running motel on Route 66.
 And it’s also the inspiration for the Wheel Well motel in Cars.
 Ah.
 May.
 Zing.
 Here are some pics from the outside and the lobby…

 And we took some pictures at night because neon.

-Then it was dinner time.
+Pretty soon, it was dinner time.
 And we walked right over.
 Literally next door.
-To a dinner we have been waiting for at.
+To a dinner we have legit been waiting for.
 We have been reading a ton of awesome reviews for this place.
-And it for sure lived up to the hype
+And it for sure lived up to the hype.

 The boys split a slab of ribs.